maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> I just poured the glass beads inside</figcaption>
 </figure>

-I had some trouble manipulating the "gun" and my glass in the sandblaster with the heavy gloves but more importantly, my duct-tape didn't stick well enough.
+I had some trouble manipulating the "gun" and my glass in the sandblaster with the heavy gloves but more importantly, my duct tape didn't stick well enough.
 I should probably have cleaned my glass with iso-propanol before to increase the "stickiness" but I'm not sure it would have made a big difference.

 <figure> <center>
   <img src="./../../img/mod03/glassAfter.jpg" alt="logo text" width="80%" />